 Word of Mouth Marketing for Startups

-No marketing strategy is more impactful than word of mouth.
+No marketing strategy is more impactful than word of mouth marketing (aka WOMM or WOM marketing).
 But are you making the most out of it?

 Whether you’re just starting out with your business or you’ve been at it for a while, it never hurts to re-examine your word of mouth marketing strategy (if you have one to begin with).
 Does it truly inspire chatter among your customers?

 If not, it’s high time you use a word of mouth marketing strategy that really works.
+WOMM is one of the most cost-effective and powerful acquisition channels, but it's often overlooked or underutilized.
 After all, if your strategy isn’t hacking it, your potential and existing customers will likely end up raving about your competitors instead of you.

 What is Word of Mouth Marketing?

-Word of mouth marketing is a form of marketing focused on encouraging and motivating happy customers to spread the word about your business.
+Word of mouth marketing is a form of marketing focused on encouraging and motivating happy customers to spread the word about your business through exceptional products, services, and customer experiences.

-It’s all about creating a buzz around your brand.
-And when it snowballs, word of mouth is the most powerful marketing tool you can have in your arsenal.
+It's all about creating a buzz around your brand by delivering exceptional products and customer experiences that people can't help but rave about.
+And when word of mouth snowballs, it becomes one of the most powerful and cost-effective marketing tools in your arsenal.

-Traditionally, word of mouth marketing happens organically from one person to another.
-But thanks to the internet, marketers can now launch targeted WOM campaigns across a wide range of channels, allowing them to generate word of mouth on a much larger scale.
+Traditionally, word of mouth marketing happens organically from one person to another through face-to-face interactions.
+But thanks to the internet and social media, marketers can now launch targeted WOM campaigns across a wide range of digital channels, allowing them to generate word of mouth on a much larger scale.
+As HubSpot notes, "Social media is so influential, there are several ways that it has affected word of mouth."

-That’s not to say social media chatter trumps “traditional” word of mouth.
-But if you want to expand and amplify your reach, you must use any available digital resources and tools to create the triggers that will fuel your word of mouth marketing campaign.
+That's not to say social media chatter trumps "traditional" face-to-face word of mouth.
+Both online and offline WOMM have their strengths and should be leveraged in a complementary fashion.
+But if you want to expand and amplify your reach, you must use available digital resources and tools to create the triggers that will fuel your word of mouth marketing campaign across multiple channels.

 Why Word of Mouth Marketing Works